Delaware LLC Change of Ownership: Process & Legal Steps

 Changing LLC Ownership in Delaware

-Other information, including the names of members and their addresses, isn't required under Delaware law, so it doesn't become part of public record.
+Delaware law does not require the names or addresses of LLC members, keeping this information out of the public record.
 Information is only filed internally with the LLC operating agreement.
 Instead of filing changes with the state of Delaware, the operating agreement can easily be changed by members.

 Common changes are adding or removing a member or altering a person's percentage of ownership in the LLC.
 The operating agreement is required to be signed by all members to be valid, but the LLC isn't required to file the new operating agreement with the state of Delaware.